 Each of our executive officers, directors or nominees for director is required to disclose to the Audit Committee certain information relating to related person transactions for review, approval or ratification by the Audit Committee.
 Disclosure to the Audit Committee should occur before, if possible, or as soon as practicable after the related person transaction is effected, but in any event as soon as practicable after the executive officer, director or nominee for director becomes aware of the related person transaction.
 The Audit Committee's decision whether or not to approve or ratify a related person transaction is to be made in light of the Audit Committee's determination that consummation of the transaction is not or was not contrary to our best interests.
 Any related person transaction must be disclosed to the full Board of Directors.
+Ms. Martin serves as President and Chief Executive Officer of Ameritas Life Insurance Corp.
+In connection with the Company's regular assessment of its insurance-based associate benefits and the costs associated therewith conducted by an independent insurance broker, in 2007 the Company began purchasing dental insurance for certain of its associates from Ameritas Life Insurance Corp. and, in 2009, the Company also began purchasing vision insurance for certain of its associates from Ameritas Life Insurance Corp.
+The total value of these purchases, which were conducted in arms' length transactions, was less than \$120,000 in each of 2007 and 2008.

 Mr. Warden serves as a director of the Picker Institute.
-During 2003 and 2004, the Company advanced to the Picker Institute \$600,000 to fund designated research projects which, as of the date of this proxy statement, \$428,464 has been spent and the remaining amount of \$171,536 is expected to be spent during 2008.
+During 2003 and 2004, the Company advanced to the Picker Institute \$600,000 to fund designated research projects, the final portion of which was spent during 2008.
 In addition, the Company is a party to a support services agreement with the Picker Institute under which the Company conducts the annual NRC Picker Symposium.
-Under the support services agreement, the Picker Institute receives a portion of the gross receipts of each symposium, which amounted to \$15,298 in 2007.
+Under the support services agreement, the Picker Institute receives a portion of the gross receipts of each Symposium, which amounted to \$12,247 in 2008.